 The line between the roles of project managers and business analysts is blurry, and the responsibilities of the roles will vary from organization to organization.
 The common way to differentiate the roles is to think of the project manager as being responsible for managing the project as a whole, while the business analyst is often responsible for managing all elements of requirements, from gathering at the beginning to validating at the end.
 This article explores the roles of both the project manager and business analyst within the five standard phases of a project.

 Business Analyst: The business analyst, however, will start identifying what stakeholders will need to be involved in the project and start getting a feel for what the high-level requirements are.
 This is primarily done through capturing user stories around how they feel the new functionality or tool should work.
 All of this information will feed into the project charter, which is an output of the initiation phase.

 Business Analyst: The business analyst takes this time to start breaking the users captured user stories and high-level requirements into more detailed requirements.
 To do this, she may lead brainstorming or process mapping sessions, which will feed into the generation of wireframes that can be referenced by the developers.
 The business analyst will then start breaking those requirements down into specific tasks, which developers will provide estimates for.
 All of this requirements information will live inside of the work breakdown structure, which is owned and maintained by the business analyst.

-The primary job of the project manager during the execution phase is keeping a thumb on the pulse of the project and making sure that everything stays on track.
-The project manager is responsible for raising awareness of risks to getting the work completed on time, and monitoring issues to ensure they get resolved in a timely manner.
+Project Manager: The primary job of the project manager during the execution phase is keeping a thumb on the pulse of the project and making sure that everything stays on track.
+The project manager is responsible for everything from raising awareness of risks to getting the work completed on time, and monitoring issues to ensure they get resolved in a timely manner.

 Both: If there are questions and concerns about how specific issues or bugs should be addressed, the project manager and business analyst should work with the primary stakeholder to discuss the correct action, and then give direction to the team based on that feedback.

 Business Analyst: The business analyst, on the other hand, is responsible for ensuring that all of her updated documents make it into the hands of the project manager, and for making a final lap through the project from a requirements perspective to ensure that nothing was missed.

 © 2017 Max Dalton